ZacharyWesterman/paisley/README.md

 let c = {![!+1]} # `c` is set to 3.
 ```

 Note that, unlike variables, macros are restricted to their scope.
-Thus, for example, if you define a macro in a subroutine, you cannot use it outside of the subroutine.
+Thus, for example, if you define a macro in a function, you cannot use it outside of the function.

 ## Exceptions:
 Sometimes, parts of a program **will** fail, and the failure point is not always easy to predict.
 Many languages use exceptions to gracefully handle errors, and Paisley does so as well.
 To raise an exception, use the `error` command along with any message.
 And then to handle an exception, you can use a `try/catch` block, where the `catch` can have an optional variable to set.

 ```
-subroutine this_errors
+function this_errors
 	error "your error message"
 end

 try
-	gosub this_errors
+	call this_errors
 catch e
 	print {json_encode(e)}
 end